ibmtjbot/node-tjbotlib/README.md

 Additional configuration options allow you to specify the PIN to which the servo is connected, the resolution of images captured from the camera, thresholds on the confidence of object recognition for `visual_recognition`, and the device ID used to access the microphone.

-# TJBot API
+# API Methods
-Below is the TJBot API.
-There are a number of internal methods prefixed with an underscore (`_`); these are not meant to be used outside of the library.
+A description of the public TJBot API is given below.
+There are a number of internal library methods that are prefixed with an underscore (`_`); these methods are not intended for use outside the scope of the library.

-However, if you need low-level access to the Watson APIs beyond the level provided by `TJBot`, you can access them as follows:
+If you do need low-level access to the Watson APIs beyond the level provided by `TJBot`, you can access them as follows:

 ```
 var tj = new TJBot(hardware, configuration, credentials);